Helothlad/Intraday_GARCH_Strategy/README.md

-onditional Heteroskedasticity) model with intraday technical indicators to generate trading signals.
+This project implements an intraday trading strategy that combines daily volatility predictions using a GARCH (Generalized Autoregressive Conditional Heteroskedasticity) model with intraday technical indicators to generate trading signals.
 The strategy aims to capitalize on short-term price movements by leveraging volatility forecasts and intraday price patterns.

 How It Works:
 Data Preparation: